 Content comes in many forms, from an app or interactive learning experience to a brilliance piece of video.
 I like to work on projects on my own but also collaboratively with others to create something even more special.

 If you'd like to work with me on a project just Get in Touch.

-For the past 15 years I have worked for the BBC as a journalist, specifically writing for the BBC News website.
+For 16 years I have worked for the BBC as a journalist, specifically writing for the BBC News website.
 But working in a small newsroom has meant I have had to take on a wider range of roles than would otherwise be the case.

 I have appeared on BBC Radio 1 talking about the Jersey music scene, produced coverage for TV, radio and online of the Jersey Live music festival and interviewed a range of musicians from Ed Sheeran and George Ezra to Paul Weller and The Proclaimers.